 As a prosecutor, he led the team that founded the nation’s first rural Drug Court in 1998.
-Ken Wallentine served as Chief Deputy County Attorney and served several times on the adjunct faculty of the National Advocacy Center at the University of South Carolina.
-His prosecution responsibilities included sex crimes against children, violent crimes and homicides.
+Ken Wallentine served as Chief Deputy County Attorney.
+He prosecuted sex crimes against children, violent crimes and homicides.
 He has served as the Special Prosecutor in a number of challenging cases, including the murder of a fellow chief of police.

 Chief Wallentine was a founding member of the Utah Law Enforcement Memorial Foundation.
-He is the past-President of the Utah Peace Officers Association.
 He is a featured writer in law enforcement journals.
 He is the editor of the national criminal procedure newsletter, Xiphos, and a regular columnist for PoliceOne.com and Police Chief.